🎯 10 Best Newsletter Ads This Week (Apr 18-24)

 • Use visuals that make intimidating topics feel approachable – sometimes less polished is more effective.

 • Compare a common time-waster with your newsletter’s efficient alternative.
+Position your newsletter as a replacement for an existing bad habit like endless scrolling.

 2. WealthFit